How to Use AI Marketing for Customer Acquisition Without Sounding Like Everyone Else

 If you take one thing from this piece, do the trichotomy audit before you buy another tool.
 List your active acquisition workflows, sort them into AI-led, AI-assisted, and human-only, and flag anything human-only that’s currently running on autopilot.
 That hour of clarity will save you months of generic outreach and rising CAC.

-Start there, then return to my workflow framework to map your full acquisition stack against it.
+Start there, then map your full acquisition stack against the operating system above.